Understanding RIOT

 How did we create RIOT?

-What is RIOT not?
+What RIOT is not?

 RIOT Trust Levels